Systemic Manual Therapy

-Dr. Lawrence Jones D.O. developed this innovative approach for the treatment of neuromuscular and musculo-skeletal disorders in the 1950’s.
-His treatment is based on applying controlled compression to skeletal muscles allowing the muscles to relax.
+This innovative approach for the treatment of neuromuscular and musculo-skeletal disorders was developed initially by Lawrence Jones and was initially termed strain counter strain.
+This method was later expanded by Brian Tuckey to include multiple systems in the body and is now referred to as facial counterstrain. this approach is based on applying controlled compression to skeletal muscles allowing the muscles to relax.

 Integrative Manual Therapy